-All students (MS, MPH, PhD) are required to submit the portfolio soon after the completion of the core courses, by June 30th of the first year of study.
+All students (MS, MPH, PhD) are required to submit the portfolio by June 30 of the first year of study or after completion on core courses, should that come later.
 Information on the process and timeline will be provided during the Student Symposium in the spring.

-Portfolios will be reviewed by the Nutritional Sciences faculty in July.
-The faculty will make one of three possible decisions for each student: 1) Student is ready to proceed; 2) Student needs to complete additional preparation work before moving forward with the culminating project; 3) Student is not making sufficient academic progress and requires a plan for improvement and performance agreement before proceeding further in graduate work in Nutritional Sciences.
-Assigned members of the faculty will provide feedback on the portfolios following the review.
+Each portfolio will be assigned to one or more NSP faculty members for review.
+Faculty will meet in July to collectively discuss the portfolios and make one of three possible decisions for each student: 1) Student is ready to proceed; 2) Student needs to complete additional work before moving forward with the culminating project; 3) Student is not making sufficient academic progress and requires a plan for improvement and performance agreement before proceeding further in graduate work in Nutritional Sciences.
+The assigned faculty member(s) will then provide feedback on the portfolios after the review.
 Students who do not receive feedback on their portfolio by August 15 should contact email@example.com.

 To complete the portfolio: